sappelhoff/sp_code/README.md

 ### "other" files

 - `.gitignore`: So that temporary files, caches, or log files are not committed to the version control history.
+- `.zenodo.json`: Metadata for the code archive on Zenodo.
 - `environment.yml`: For use with the `conda` package manager to set up a Python environment for running the code.
 - `simplepython.tpl`: A template file for `nbconvert` that is used to convert Jupyter Notebooks to Python scripts.
 - `ipynb2py.sh`: A convenience shell script (`bash`) that converts all notebooks of interest to Python scripts.